I’m pleased to be bringing you this post today, written by Maja Mrsic and sponsored by Active Collab.

 An efficient team will work towards the same goal – to produce a quality product that meets all the clients’ expectations and needs.

 Ambitious goals for performance, robustness and reliability can soon drive the project to a failure.
+From feature creep to technology updates, there are various reasons why things can go wrong when you don’t plan for quality in your project plan.

 Take Microsoft, for example.
 Its Xbox video game console experienced many issues from the very beginning.
 First, journalists encountered a problem when connecting it to the internet and then the public complained that the console damaged game disks and that the disks could no longer be used.